 Still, what does it mean to be a servant leader?
 There are so many definitions, approaches, and perspectives, but at the basis of this conversation, this kind of leader will focus on growing up the team and its welfare.
 Unlike the traditional leader, which sometimes involves the exercise of power from the top of the hierarchy to the subordinates, the servant leader descends on the horizontal line, managing to “share” that (often informal) power with the team members.
 Moreover, it prioritizes the needs of team members and helps them develop professionally in such a way as to achieve the highest level of performance in a shorter amount of time.

-The mature team has the following features:
+The mature team features

 - Team members actively collaborate and organize themselves for better functioning without considering their role in the team or the title held in the work contract.

 - Team members can make decisions about how to work, implement and deliver the final product, in accordance with the requirements of the Product Owner

 - Team members are convinced that they can solve any problem as a team.